cuthbertLab/music21/music21/doc/html/_sources/moduleGraph.txt

 .. class:: GraphColorGrid(*args, **keywords)

     Grid of discrete colored "blocks" to visualize results of a windowed analysis routine.
-Data is provided as a list of lists of colors, based on analysis-specific mapping of colors to results
+Data is provided as a list of lists of colors, where colors are specified as a hex triplet, or the common HTML color codes, and based on analysis-specific mapping of colors to results.